 CVLS accepts appointments from the Circuit Court of Cook County to serve as GAL for children in contested or problematic guardianship cases.
 As the child’s GAL, trained volunteer attorneys investigate the issues and parties, report to the court on the child’s best interests, and represent the child throughout the case.
 The attorney serves as the child’s independent pro bono legal counsel, advocating in and out of the court on behalf of the child’s best interests.
 Investigating all aspects of what often amounts to an unfavorable or even abusive environment, our volunteer GALs provide and objective recommendation to the court as to the safest, most supportive environment for the child.

-A guardianship case handled by a pro bono GAL typically involves a developmentally disabled or mentally ill adult living with family or in a group home.
-It may also involve a physically and mentally disabled adult confined to a nursing home.
-These people have limited or no assets.
+A guardianship case handled by a pro bono GAL typically involves an adult with developmental or age-related disabilities or someone with mental illness.
+The adult may be living with family or in a group home or a nursing home.
+These individuals have limited or no assets and/or income.

-Volunteer GALs meet with the disabled adult wherever they reside, review medical reports, interview health care personnel, facilitate negotiations, provide a written report and recommendation to the court, and in some cases advocate that recommendation at a hearing.
+Volunteer GALs meet with the adult wherever they reside, review medical reports, interview health care personnel, facilitate negotiations, provide a written report and recommendation to the court and in some cases advocate for that recommendation at a hearing.

 Access to Justice